 - Assist other U.S. Women’s Open departments with support, as necessary

 WHAT YOU BRING TO THE USGA:

-- Ability to work with Microsoft Office software - above average knowledge of Excel, Word, Outlook, & PowerPoint
+- Ability to work with Microsoft Office software and have above average knowledge of Excel, Word, Outlook and PowerPoint.

 This job description is not intended to be all-inclusive.
 Intern may perform other duties as assigned.

 The USGA conducts the U.S. Open, U.S. Women’s Open, U.S. Senior Open and U.S. Senior Women’s Open, as well as 10 national amateur championships, two state team championships and international matches.
 Together with The R&A, the USGA governs the game worldwide, jointly administering the Rules of Golf, Rules of Amateur Status, Equipment Standards and World Amateur Golf Rankings.